AndresRubianoM/snakeGameDeepLearning/README.md

 # Context

-Before starting the analysis of the problem I must explain a little more what characteristics have both the model and the game.
+Before starting the analysis of the problem I must explain a little more what characteristics have both, the model and the game.

 Let's start with the model, As I mentioned I'll be using the Deep-Q network. the model's theory isn't too difficult but could be a little tricky at a first glance.